-Andiappan Yoga Community is a non-profit, fully volunteer organization whose mission is to share yoga with those who may not be able to afford yoga classes or those who may have special needs or circumstances.
+Andiappan Yoga Community is a section 88 registered non-profit under the IRO-HK, fully volunteer organization whose mission is to share yoga with those who may not be able to afford yoga classes or those who may have special needs or circumstances.

 All of our yoga instructors are certified by us with the International Yoga Academy, believe in the benefits of yoga, and are committed to teaching yoga on a strictly volunteer basis.
 If you would like to host or arrange yoga classes for your organization or charity please contact AYC.